-If you are in the process of setting up your online store or thinking about other payment methods or gateways to add to your dropshipping store, then you landed on the right article.
+If you are in the process of setting up your online store or thinking about other payment methods or gateways to add to your dropshipping store, then you landed in the right place.

-Below, we will take you through the most common payment methods, what to look for when choosing the right payment gateway for your store, and some of the best 3rd party payment gateways as the preferred (and recommended) way for setting up your dropshipping store.
+Now, in case you’re more of a reader than a viewer, we will take you through the most common payment methods, what to look for when choosing the right payment gateway for your store, and some of the best 3rd party payment gateways as the preferred (and recommended) way for setting up your dropshipping store throughout this next article.
+Here we go.

 What are the most common payment methods?